-Crack seen here in the wall of the intake manifold pipe.
+Crack – Damage is seen here in the wall of the intake manifold pipe.
 I have also seen the metal pull assembly come loose and wear through the top of the manifold pipe.

-Remove bolt at the front and two at rear either side of the metal pull assembly cover.
+Remove – Remove the bolt at the front and two at the rear on either side of the metal blower assembly cover.

-Remove the coil and governor flap by removing these two bolts.
-No need to remove the control wire attached, just set the whole unit to the side.
+Remove – Remove the coil and governor flap by removing these two bolts.
+There is no need to remove the control wire attached; just set the whole unit to the side.

-Blow away any dirt from the manifold.
-Remove both bolts from intake manifold.
+Clean – Blow away any dirt from the manifold.
+Remove both bolts from the intake manifold.